August 19, 2013

 Sophomore Efforts Marathon: A Woman Is a Woman (1961)

-Jean-Luc Godard burst onto the film scene with the success of Breathless in 1960.
-The black-and-white drama was a landmark in the French New Wave and remains beloved today.
-The pressure would be much greater for his second movie, but it doesn’t show in the result.
+Jean-Luc Godard burst onto the film scene with Breathless in 1960.
+The black-and-white drama was a landmark in the French New Wave and remains beloved.
+The pressure would be much greater for his second movie, but it doesn’t show.
 A Woman is a Woman (Une femme est une femme) is a colorful take on the musical that introduces us to his muse Anna Karina.
 They were married in 1961 and remained together for six years, and this film is Godard’s love letter to the beautiful star.
 The Cinemascope format brings vibrant color to his offbeat style.
 My experience with Godard is fairly limited and includes just three other films — Band of Outsiders, Breathless, and Vivre Sa Vie.
 I enjoyed those movies, so my expectations were high for Godard’s second feature.
 It seems like a no brainer today given his extended career, but he was just getting started at this point.

 What's this story about?

 Angela (Anna Karina) works as an exotic dancer and dreams of having a baby, but her boyfriend Émile (Jean-Claude Brialy) wants no part of it.
-This rejection may send her into the arms of their friend Alfred (Jean-Paul Belmondo), who's more than willing to accommodate her.
-He loves Angela and is a kindred spirit, yet she's still hesitant to betray the stoic Émile.
+This rejection may send her into the arms of their friend Alfred (Jean-Paul Belmondo), who's willing to accommodate her.
+He loves Angela and is a kindred spirit, yet she's still hesitant to betray Émile.

 How does this film connect with the themes of Breathless?